fbex/media-file-rename/README.md

 Set up a venv (e.g. with pyenv-virtualenv) and install this package: `pip install .`

-Run the module with `python -m rename` or the console script with `media-rename` from within the venv.
+Run the module with `python -m renamedia` or the console script with `renamedia` from within the venv.

 ## How to develop